 reverse side is mirrored, front side with protective film, all edges trimmed

-When Plexiglas mirror is custom cut, the edges will not be completely smooth because the metal foil tends to fray.
+This article is available cut to size.
+Choose your desired size!
+You can find more information under customization.
+When PLEXIGLAS® mirror is custom cut, the edges will not be completely smooth because the metal foil tends to fray.